-where $f(\mathbf{y}\mid{\theta})$ is the density function of the data.
+where $f(\mathbf{z}\mid{\theta})$ is the density function of the data.
 We define the Bayes risk $r_\pi(\cdot)$ as the weighted average of Eq.~\eqref{eq:risk} over all ${\theta}\in\Theta$, with respect to some prior measure $\pi(\cdot)$, as

 If the estimator $\hat{{\theta}}(\cdot)$ minimises Eq.~\eqref{eq:Bayesrisk}, we term it a \textit{Bayes estimator} with respect to the loss $L(\cdot,\cdot)$ and prior measure $\pi(\cdot)$.
-Such estimators have attractive theoretical properties under mild regularity conditions, for example, asymptotic normality, efficiency, and consistency under the squared error loss \citep[see, e.g.,][]{lehmann2006theory}.
-Note that in the context of the prediction task detailed in Section~\ref{sec:data}, the parameter ${\theta}$ is taken to be the $q$-quantile of the distribution $P_\theta$ and the loss function is $L(\theta,\hat{\theta})$ in Eq.~\eqref{eq:asym_loss} (illustrated in Figure~\ref{fig:NBE_res}).
+Note that in the context of the prediction task, the parameter ${\theta}$ is taken to be the $q$-quantile of the distribution(s) $P_\theta$ and the loss function is $L(\theta,\hat{\theta})$ in Eq.~\eqref{eq:asym_loss} (illustrated in Figure~\ref{fig:NBE_res}).
 Details on the construction of the prior measure $\pi(\cdot)$ and the statistical model $\mathcal{P}$ will follow.